hcarnes/hcarnes.github.io/_posts/2019-06-22-group_by_vs_reduce.markdown

 permalink:  group_by_reduce
 ---

-This post explores how PostreSQL's `GROUP BY` clause and JavaScript's `reduce` method both have the ability to help you group objects/rows of data based on properties.
+This post explores how PostgreSQL's `GROUP BY` clause and JavaScript's `reduce` method both have the ability to help you group objects/rows of data based on properties.
 I'm assuming you are already familiar with both `GROUP BY` and `reduce`, and that you are also (mildly) interested in gaining a deeper understanding of each.

 # PostgreSQL's GROUP BY clause